 - Common Name: Blue Jay, Jay

 During the seasonal molt, blue jays may go temporarily bald, losing all the feathers on their heads and necks, showing the gray-black skin underneath.
 This can be startling but is a natural part of the molt cycle.
 Within a few weeks, all the head and facial feathers will regrow.

-Habitat and Migration:
+Blue Jay Habitat and Distribution

 Blue jays are common throughout the eastern and central United States and southern Canada from the Atlantic coast to the Rocky Mountains and eastern Texas.
-These birds are highly adaptable to different habitats and can be found in different types of forests as well as cities, parks and suburban areas where mature trees are present.
+These birds are highly adaptable to different habitats and can be found in different types of forests as well as cities, parks, and suburban areas where mature trees are present.

 These birds are frequently found in pairs or family flocks and they are very protective of their nests, even to the point of diving at intruders, including humans.
 Another threat display includes raising the head crest very prominently, typically accompanied by raucous calls or even forward lunges.
 They are inquisitive and intelligent birds that hide nuts and seeds for later feeding.
 Food they don't return to consume often sprouts to become additional habitats for future generations.

 At feeders, these jays can be bullies and may quickly rob feeders of select treats.
-To minimize that behavior, backyard birders might use dedicated peanut feeders or opt for some smaller feeders jays cannot use to be sure other species can feed without interference.
+To minimize that behavior, birders might use dedicated peanut feeders or opt for some smaller feeders jays cannot use to be sure other species can feed without interference.

 Blue jays are monogamous birds and pair bonds may last through several nesting seasons.
-A mated pair will work together to build a cup-shaped nest using sticks and twigs, bark, moss, grass and even artificial materials such as paper, string or yard.
+A mated pair will work together to build a cup-shaped nest using sticks and twigs, bark, moss, grass, and even artificial materials such as paper, string, or yard.
 The nest is positioned in a tree crotch or branch fork usually 5-20 feet above the ground, though higher nests have been recorded.

 These jays are not considered threatened or endangered in any way, and their adaptability serves them well for adjusting to new habitats or habitat changes.
 Outdoor and feral cats can be a threat in urban and suburban areas, however, and steps should be taken to protect backyard birds from cats at all times.